 Sleeping on your side can also cause pinched nerves in the neck and back if not done correctly.
 Here’s how:

 - Ensure that your pillow isn’t too thick or too thin.
 Your spine should be in a straight line while sleeping on your side, as viewed from your back.
 Side sleepers generally need thicker pillows than back sleepers.

 - To make sure, ask a friend or relative to look at your back and neck as you lay down on your side.
 Changing pillows can ensure your neck is straight.
 If your hips are canted, you may consider getting a different mattress.

 - The best mattresses for side sleepers are usually medium firmness memory foam.
 This will allow your hips and shoulders to sink in while simultaneously providing support for the spine so it doesn’t come out of alignment when you’re sleeping.

 - Stretch before bed.

-Pinched Nerve in the Arm or Shoulder From Sleeping Wrong
+How to Sleep with a Pinched Nerve in the Arm or Shoulder?

 The arm has three major nerves that travel down it to the hand.
 Any one of these nerves can become compressed.
 Although this is most common at the wrist or elbow, it’s possible to have a pinched nerve in the shoulder, as well.
 Typically this is from sleeping on the side with the arms bent, from sleeping on your arm, or keeping your arms bent while sleeping.